Diving cylinder: Rebreathers

-Surface supplied diver emergency gas supply
+Surface-supplied divers

 Surface supplied divers are usually required to carry an emergency gas supply sufficient to allow them to return to a place of safety if the main gas supply fails.
-The usual configuration is a back mounted single cylinder supported by the diver's safety harness, with first stage regulator connected by a low-pressure hose to a bailout block, which may be mounted on the side of the helmet or band-mask or on the harness to supply a lightweight full-face mask.
+The usual configuration is a back-mounted single cylinder supported by the diver's safety harness, with first stage regulator connected by a low-pressure hose to a bailout block, which may be mounted on the side of the helmet or band-mask or on the harness to supply a lightweight full-face mask.
 Where the capacity of a single cylinder in insufficient, plain manifolded twins or a rebreather may be used.
 For closed bell bounce and saturation dives the bailout set must be compact enough to allow the diver to pass through the bottom hatch of the bell.
 This sets a limit on the size of cylinders that can be used.

-Emergency gas supply on diving bells
+Diving bells

 Diving bells are required to carry an onboard supply of breathing gas for use in emergencies.
 The cylinders are mounted externally as there is insufficient space inside.
 They are fully immersed in the water during bell operations, and may be considered diving cylinders.

-Suit inflation cylinders
+Suit inflation

-Suit inflation gas may be carried in a small independent cylinder.
+Dry suit inflation gas may be carried in a small independent cylinder.
 Sometimes argon is used for superior insulation properties.
 This must be clearly labelled and may also need to be colour coded to avoid inadvertent use as a breathing gas, which could be fatal as argon is an asphyxiant.

+Atmospheric pressure diving

+The interior of an ambient pressure diving suit is filled with a breathing gas mixture at approximately 1 bar.
+At this pressure there is no hazard of acute oxygen toxicity, and the suit is full of normal atmospheric air when the diver enters.
+It is technically simple to maintain an atmosphere closely approximating surface conditions by simply circulating the gas through a carbon dioxide scrubber and maintaining partial pressure of oxygen at approximately 21% There may be minor pressure variations with temperature changes.
+On-board oxygen cylinders fixed to the suit are adequate to the task.
+Feed of oxygen may be provided automatically or manually, and a simple pressure gauge can be used to monitor the internal pressure.
+Assuming an oxygen supply for an 8-hour mission and 72 hour emergency reserve, a total of approximately 220 cubic feet is sufficient.